Almond Paste Recipe (4 ingredients, so easy!)

 Make sure to use the right ingredients

 I find that a high-speed blender processes nuts too unevenly.
-It’s great for making things like almond butter that will be eventually liquid, but not almond paste.
+It’s great for making things like almond butter that will eventually be liquid, but not almond paste.
 You can, however, use it to mix up the almond paste if you’re using almond flour.

 This Ninja Foodi has a container that you can use to make super creamy nut butter, and another one that works more as a regular food processor.
 I recently got one (April 2023), and it works great for this recipe.